vijaybhaskar98/MLOPS_Project/03_Orchestration/readme.md

 ## Setting up mlflow ##

-I am using the same AWS VM that was used in the first module.
-Here is the [link](https://github.com/BPrasad123/MLOps_Zoomcamp/tree/main/Week1) to take a look at the steps again.
+I am using the same GCP VM that was used in the first module.
 All I had to for now to start the mlflow UI was just to execute the following in the terminal connected to the VM host.

 ```mlflow ui --backend-store-uri sqlite:///mlflow.db```